LocalizationModule¶

 here

-later to configure the underlying ASP.Net Core Localization Middleware
+later to configure the underlying ASP.Net Core Localization Middleware.
+The

 request culture providers provided by the framework, out of the box, are then